About Us

 History of football in Pannal Ash

-A Pannal Ash football team can be traced back to the early 1900s but Pannal Ash Junior Football club as we know it today was founded in 1978 by Cliff Trotter.
+The roots of Pannal Ash Football Club stretch back to the early 1900s, but the Pannal Ash Junior Football Club as we know it today was officially founded in 1978 by Cliff Trotter.

-The very first Pannal Ash junior football team was formed in 1978 when Cliff was asked by the St Marks Scouts Leader if he would take a football team to represent St Marks Scouts in a 6-a-side tournament on The Stray.
-The team of 6 boys went on to win the competition and after this success the players’ parents asked if Cliff would keep the team going and they started playing friendly matches against teams from Leeds and York.
+The story of Pannal Ash’s first junior football team began in 1978 when Cliff was asked by the St. Mark’s Scouts Leader to coach a team representing the scouts in a 6-a-side tournament on The Stray.
+The team of just six boys triumphed in the competition, and after this success, the parents of the players requested that Cliff continue running the team.
+From there, they began playing friendly matches against teams from Leeds and York.

 Almsford Playing Field

-Pannal Ash has come a long way over the past 40 years, beginning with just 6 boys to now with almost 500 boys and girls registered with the club.
+In the 40 years since the club’s inception, Pannal Ash has grown tremendously—starting with just 6 boys, and now proudly supporting almost 500 boys and girls registered with the club.

 Sponsors